Allergy - food

 A food allergy is a reaction of the body's immune system to otherwise harmless substances in certain foods.
 This is different from a food intolerance, which does not necessarily involve the immune system.
-Although 25% of people believe they are allergic to certain foods, only 4 - 8% of children and 2% of adults have diagnosed food allergies.
+Although 25% of people believe they are allergic to certain foods, only 4 to 8% of children and 2% of adults have diagnosed food allergies.
 While most food allergies are mild, in some cases they can cause anaphylactic shock, a serious, sometimes life-threatening reaction.
 Food allergies affect mostly young children, and about 90% of these allergies are caused by 8 foods: cow's milk, eggs, soy, peanuts, tree nuts, wheat, fish, and shellfish.
-With the exception of peanut allergy, the majority of children outgrow their food allergies.
+With the exception of peanut allergy, the majority of children outgrow their food allergies by early adolescence.

 Signs and Symptoms